-41. Building permits shall be applied for and obtained from the Building Inspection Section for any future construction on any of the 19 created parcels indicated for development after filing the final subdivision map.
+40. Building permits shall be applied for and obtained from the Building Inspection Section for any future construction on any of the 19 created parcels indicated for development after filing the final subdivision map, and adhere to the current adopted Green Building codes.